- What is an electronic notary?

 No. You can continue to perform paper-based notarial acts, only.

 - Can I use an electronic notary technology without notifying the Secretary of State?

-No. You must submit the Authorization for Electronic Notarization form for each technology that you wish to use, before performing an electronic notarial act.
+No. You must you must file an “Addition of Electronic or Remote Online Notary” amendment to your account on sosbiz.idaho.gov, or file the paper form: Authorization for Electronic Notarization (NOTE: Filing paper forms will incur a $20 manual processing fee) for each technology that you wish to use, before performing an electronic notarial act.